THE BULLS' S..T IN THE CHINA SHOP

 Insoluble fiber: The bull gets

-trolling, the toll gets
+rolling, the toll gets

 The anal canal stands firmly between the bowels and

 toilet bowl — sometimes too firmly.
 The bulked-up stools require